samon11/meme-classifier/README.md

 ---------
 #### Classify Memes
-To classify memes yourself simply import/run meme_model.py and execute `predict_meme()`.
+To classify memes yourself simply import/run meme_model.py and execute `predict_meme(model, path)`.
 If no path for a meme is set then a random image from the validation dataset will be used.